Showing all 10 results

 - Reusable anchors: The Reusable Roof Anchor is meant for temporary applications on wood rooftops.
 This temporary roof anchor can be used for roofs of all pitches, ranging from 12/12 to flat.
 It’s also made of thick steel plates, meaning it’s built to last for a long time.
 Additionally, it comes with all the required fasteners.

 - Swivel anchor points: The 5K Swivel Anchor can be used as part of our Grabber Mobile Fall Arrest System or can also be attached to an RA12’s top.
-This anchor can rotate a complete 360 degrees and flip 180 degrees.
-It consists of zinc-plated steel, meaning it can handle a significant amount of weight.
+This roof safety anchor can rotate a complete 360 degrees and flip 180 degrees.
 It has a safe working load of 2,000 pounds and a 5,000-pound ultimate breaking strength.

 - Four-way anchor plate: The Multi-Directional Roof Anchor from Malta Dynamics supports one user in a fall arrest situation and two in a fall restraint situation.
 It features four connection points, with one on each side to increase a user’s working range when they detach and reattach to the connection points.
 It features a minimum breaking strength of 5,000 pounds.

 - Standing seam roof anchor: The Standing Seam Roof Anchor offers 360-degree protection from falls when attached to a metal standing seam roof.
 The top of the anchor features a swivel anchor point, which provides a universal connection that can serve as an anchorage point.
 You can fix this anchor to a roof using a socket set and Grub Screw.